tidev/titanium-docs/docs/api/titanium/ui/webview.md

 (that is, content that is included in the application's resources), scripts have access to the Titanium namespace.
 In particular, when running local web content:

-- You can use [addEventListener](Titanium.App.addEventListener) and
+- You can use <Titanium.App.addEventListener> and
-  [fireEvent](Titanium.App.fireEvent) to receive and send application-level events.
+  <Titanium.App.fireEvent> to receive and send application-level events.

-- Events can be logged using the [Titanium.API](Titanium.API) logging methods.
+- Events can be logged using the <Titanium.API> logging methods.

 **Remote Scripts**